palladius/app-mod-workshop-set-by-step/RIFLESSIONI-POMO.md

 section 00 to provide more.
 We had to address this verbally to each one.
 * [ricc] A student used the `UniMo.it` account and could NOT reclaim BAID with that email.
 Luckily he could unblock by getting a second account on onramp with his gmail.
 * [ricc] People were confused on two repos - one with the PHP code, one with the `.env`.
 "Where is the .env?" came up 3 times.
 Make it clear, maybe add a slide.
 * [maurizio] We need to migrate the workshop to a better platform (codelabs is currently under investigation by MM/Ricc).
-Benefits include:
-  - Improved structure for the workshop git repository
-  - Simplified setup: include only the app folder with the code
-  - Streamlined experience: attendees can work directly without jumping back and forth
+See AIs below.
 * [maurizio] Develop a detailed migration plan with timeline, resource requirements, and specific platform recommendations.
 * [ricc] Very noisy room, I had to shout at people 5m from me and asked people 15m from me to come closer.
 This was a one-off issue (multi speaker space) - never happened before.
 * [maurizio] Some people were facing issues while pulling the app repo using ssh.
 We overcome with git clone <https://github.com/REPO- NAME>